Guide to Albania · Balkans · Mediterranean

 Do I need a visa for Albania? +

-Can Albania be combined with Montenegro, Greece or Kosovo? +
+Can I combine Albania with Montenegro, Greece or Kosovo? +

 How many days do I need for Albania? +

 Yes.
-Albania is one of the safest Balkan countries for travellers.
-The guide covers practical particulars: road conditions, night driving and areas to avoid.
+Albania is one of the safest countries in the Balkans.
+The guide covers practical specifics: road conditions, night driving, and areas to avoid.

 How does offline access work? +